rbsco/.github/profile/README.md

 ## STYLE GUIDE
 ### **ACTIONABLES**
 — **An hour or day of design is worth weeks or months in production**
-— **The assertion density of a codebase must average a minimum of 2 assertions per function**
+— **The assertion density of a codebase must average a minimum of 2 assertions per function.
+Assert the input var, assert the return val/type**
-— **Use strict types, especially with sizes, at all times!**
 — **Assert and test… A LOT!!!
 This is true safety**
+— **Pass ALL tests**
+— **Use strict types, especially with sizes, at all times!**
 — **Use the compiler’s strictest settings**
 — **All errors must be handled**
 — **Everything except constants use snake case.
 Constants use camel**